sage-code/maj/alphabet.md

 **Q**

-* Is similar pronounced like `G` in Latin alphabet,
+* Is similar pronounced like `qu` in Latin alphabet,
-* Maj is using `Q` to reduce length of some words: "qitar" instead of "guitar"
+* Maj is using `Q` to create questions and some antique words like "aqua"

 **note:**